 *Don’t forget to check the price on both websites as they may be running exclusive discounts.

 #2 Cricut Explore Air 2 – The Best Cricut Machine for Making Shirts

 Even though the Cricut Explore Air 2 is the previous generation, it’s the best choice for making shirts.

 Since it’s not the flagship model, it’s more affordable.
 Plus, it has been battle-tested for many years, and it delivers time and time again.

-To create great looking shit designs, you need to use heat transfer vinyl (HTV for short).
+To create great looking shirt designs, you need to use heat transfer vinyl (HTV for short).
 Cricut Explore Air 2 can handle HTV very easily.
 It has a cutting force of 350g, so it’s more than enough to cut vinyl.